rivkagribov/game/README.md

-# Justins Wordle for the google.sites accessible game
+# Justins CrossWord for the google.sites accessible game

-A web-based Wordle game implementation where he can guess predetermined words related to us.
+A web-based CrossWord game implementation where he can guess predetermined words related to us.
 The game features a responsive grid layout and a keyboard below the grid.

 ## Features